Professional Practice Model

 Implementing the PPM of Careful Nursing

 The PPM guides us to consider the depth and complexity of the nursing process; it guides us to provide our distinctive nursing care for patients and document and measure its effectiveness while also undertaking a central role in the collaborative practice of the multidisciplinary team.
-In some ways implementing the PPM can seem like a big change in how we practice; but this change can bring benefits such as increasing our control over our practice and giving us more time to spend with patients (Murphy et al. 2017).
+At the same time, in some ways implementing the PPM can seem like a big change in how we practice; but this change can bring benefits such as increasing our control over our practice and giving us more time to spend with patients (Murphy et al. 2017).

 'I will' statements: embedding the PPM concepts in clinical practice